joshiegy/crashplan/README.md

 The "linker.sh" is copied from an outside source with no lisence attached - if you are the original author - please contact me and I'll update this to tribute your work.

+A big thank you to Code42 for excellent software!